-Investment Manager’s Letter February 2010
+Portfolio manager’s Letter February 2010

-For the year of 2009 Berkshire Hathaway “B” shares were up 2% this means that the stock underperformed the S&P which was up 26% by something like 24% for the year that ended 12/31/2009.
+For the year of 2009 Berkshire Hathaway “B” shares were up 2% this means that the stock underperformed the S&P 500 which was up 26% by something like 24% for the year that ended 12/31/2009.
 This seems a rather curious result in view of the fact that it has been widely acknowledged that Buffett has just completed the best two years of his investment career.

 Whitney Tilson estimates that Index funds will purchase $38 billion of Berkshire Hathaway’s stock when it enters the index.
-This is much larger than Buffett’s estimate of $9 billion, and S&P’s estimate of $12 – $14 billion (see the enclosed article) obviously the stocks entry into average could have a big impact on the stock price.
+This is much larger than Buffett’s estimate of $9 billion, and S&P 500’s estimate of $12 – $14 billion (see the enclosed article) obviously the stocks entry into average could have a big impact on the stock price.
 How much of that impact has already been incorporated into the stock’s price is hard to estimate, but in any event February 12th could be an interesting day.

 With the money supply exploding a political system that addicted to inflation, fixed income investments offer only an illusion of safety, and 10 year treasuries and similar securities offer not the safety so many investors seek, but return free risk.

 Certainly there are stocks that will grow faster than Berkshire Hathaway if the economy continues to recover, but how long will the recovery last, and how much damage to the market will there be when the recovery is over?
 A further strong rally in the stock may change the equation somewhat, but as of today Berkshire Hathaway offers a better risk, return combination than anything else I can think of.